eloquent/phony/doc/index.md

 [testing framework] is being used, *Phony* will simply throw its own [AssertionException] on failure.

-In rare cases, such as use with [SimpleTest], failures do not result in any exception being thrown.
+In rare cases, failures do not result in any exception being thrown.
 The failure is recorded with the [testing framework] via whatever method the framework uses instead.
 This may mean that execution continues past the failed verification call.

 As with [check verification], verification successes will return a [verification result], which can be used for further verifications, including